The Voting ACCESS Act

 2

-Instead of being dropped from the voting register for not responding to the annual municipal census, voters’ names will go on the inactive list, given that information that they have moved from the city or town is received from the U.S. Postal Service’s national change of address program, the multistate Electronic Registration Information Center, or official notice by another jurisdiction.
-On the inactive list, voters can vote on a regular ballot if they affirm continued residence in their city or town -- until they fail to vote after two consecutive regular state general elections, including one presidential election.
+Not responding to the municipal census should no longer result in being dropped from the voting register.
+This change will maintain the municipal census for data collection and jury selections but no longer to change a voter's status.
+Instead, voters' names will go on the inactive list if information that they have moved from the city or town is received from the U.S. Postal Service's national change of address program, from the multistage Electronic Registration Information Center, or from official notice by another jurisdiction.
+Voters' names will then continue to be removed from the inactive list if they fail to vote (or take other voting-related action) after two federal general elections.

 3